Etevoldo/my_first_snake/README.md

 # Future plans

-- put some datastructure of some sort (probably a queue as the snake's tail).
+- ~~put some datastructure of some sort (probably a queue as the snake's tail).~~ done with a doubly linked list
 - add makefiles.
 - better organization of header files.
 - check portability.